Rebecca M. Gabroy

 For more detailed information:

-Rebecca is a senior associate in WSHB’s Orange County office, where her practice focuses on general liability, premises liability, medical malpractice, cannabis law, equine litigation, labor and employment, transportation litigation, product liability and business litigation.
+Rebecca is senior counsel in WSHB’s Orange County office, where her practice focuses on general liability, premises liability, medical malpractice, cannabis law, equine litigation, labor and employment, transportation litigation, product liability and business litigation.
 After a string of high-exposure cases, Rebecca has consolidated her practice and defends corporations, professionals, business owners, entrepreneurs, public entities and investors.
 Rebecca’s approachable but detail-oriented approach to litigation is one of the many reasons clients love her.

 Prior to joining the firm, Rebecca’s career started at a boutique plaintiff’s trial law firm, where her practice focused on complex premises liability, products liability, all aspects of personal injury, wrongful death and medical malpractice.
 Not only did she successfully litigate hotly contested claims against multi-billion dollar companies, her experience at a plaintiff’s firm has given her a unique “insiders” perspective defending claims and minimizing risks to her clients.